cvxpy/cvxpy/doc/source/tutorial/functions/index.rst

    * - :ref:`cvar(x, beta) <cvar>`
      - average of the :math:`(1-\beta)`

-       fraction of largest
+       fraction of largest values

-       losses in :math:`x`
+       in :math:`x`, where :math:`x`

+       is a vector of losses
      - :math:`x \in \mathbf{R}^m`

        :math:`\beta \in (0,1)`